-Nominations for the Rotaract Australia Executive Board will be open from 19 April 2021 to 14 May 2021.
+Nominations for the Rotaract Australia Executive Board are now CLOSED.
 For details about the general expectations of the Rotaract Australia Executive 2021-22 visit: Join the Executive

 - Must be a member in good standing of a Rotaract Club within a Member District of Rotaract Australia

 - Should have served a full term as District Rotaract Representative, however, in the event that no PDRRs are nominated, any Rotaractor of good standing within a Member District is eligible to stand for election to the Executive; but only if no PDRRs are nominated for election